kwaldenphd/text-manipulation-r/README.md

 `{,n}` | Matches at most n times
 `[]` | List of permitted characters

-For more on regular expressions in RStudio: [Regular Expressions Cheat Sheet](https://rstudio.com/wp-content/uploads/2016/09/RegExCheatsheet.pdf)
+26. For more on regular expressions in RStudio: [Regular Expressions Cheat Sheet](https://rstudio.com/wp-content/uploads/2016/09/RegExCheatsheet.pdf)

-For instance, “.” matches any single character:
+27. For instance, `.` matches any single character.

-gr.y matches gray, grey, gr9y, grEy, etc.
+28. `gr.y` matches gray, grey, gr9y, grEy, etc.

-And * indicates 0 or more instances of the preceding character:
+29. And `*` indicates 0 or more instances of the preceding character.

-xy*z matches xz, xyz, xyyz, xyyyz, xyyyyz, etc.
+30. `xy*z` matches xz, xyz, xyyz, xyyyz, xyyyyz, etc.

-To detect the letter “a” followed by 0 or more occurrences of “p”:
+31. To detect the letter “a” followed by 0 or more occurrences of “p”:

 ```R
 str_detect(fruits, "ap*")
 ```

-Compare the previous command to:
+32. Compare the previous command to:
 ```R
 str_detect(fruits, "ap+")
 ```

-The “+” in front of the “p” indicates that we want 1 or more occurrences of “p.”
+33. The `+` in front of the `p` indicates that we want 1 or more occurrences of “p.”

-Here is a more complex pattern:
+34. Here is a more complex pattern:

 ```R
 str_detect(fruits, "^a(.*)e$")
 ```

-The anchors ^ and $ are used to indicate we want strings that begin with the letter a and end with e.
+35. The anchors `^` and `$` are used to indicate we want strings that begin with the letter a and end with e.

-The `(.*)` indicates that we want to match 0 or more occurrences of any character.
+36. The `(.*)` indicates that we want to match 0 or more occurrences of any character.

-Parentheses can be used to group parts of the pattern for readability, you’ll get the same results without them.
+37. Parentheses can be used to group parts of the pattern for readability, you’ll get the same results without them.

 # U.S. Phone Number Example

-Suppose we want to extract 10 digit United States phone numbers from a data set of text strings.
+38. Suppose we want to extract 10 digit United States phone numbers from a data set of text strings.

 ```R
 a1 <- "Home: 507-645-5489"